enjaku4/veri/README.md

 User.unlocked
 ```

 When an account is locked, the user cannot log in.
-If the user is already logged in, their sessions will be terminated, and they will be treated as an unauthenticated user.
+If they're already logged in, their sessions are terminated and they're treated as unauthenticated.

 ## Multi-Tenancy

-Veri supports multi-tenancy, allowing you to isolate authentication sessions between different tenants (e.g., organizations, clients, or subdomains).
+Veri supports multi-tenancy, allowing you to isolate authentication sessions between different tenants like organizations, clients, or subdomains.

 ### Setting Up Multi-Tenancy